usabilla/usabilla-u4a-ios-swift-sdk/Migration Guide.md

 After you create a new campaign in the Usabilla for Apps [Campaign Editor](https://app.usabilla.com/member/live/apps/campaigns/add) you can start collecting results.
 By default, new campaigns are marked as inactive.
 From the Usabilla web interface, on the Usabilla for Apps [Campaign Overview](https://app.usabilla.com/member/#/apps/campaigns/overview/) you can activate a campaign.
 Once you have received a satisfying amount of responses you can deactivate it.

 At any time you can update the survey content of your campaign (e.g. questions).
-Keep in mind that the changes you make to an existing campaign might affect the integrety of the data you collect (different responses before and after a change).
+Keep in mind that the changes you make to an existing campaign might affect the integrity of the data you collect (different responses before and after a change).

-Furthermore it is possible to change the targeting options of a while it is active or inactive campaign.
-Updating the targeting options of an active campaign will reset the progression made on your users' device towards it.
+Furthermore, you can also change the targeting options of a campaign.
+Keep in mind that updating the targeting options of an active campaign will reset any progression previously made on the user's device.

 ### Campaign results